UrbanJungleTech/HardwareService/README.md

 Coming Soon: This section will cover preparing your microcontroller for use with the microservice based on using an esp32 and micropython.

+# Core Entities
+The following sections outline the core entities of the system, for each one there is an associated endpoint where crud operations can be performed.
 # Hardware Entity

 ## Overview